nandeeshkv123/data-engineering-journey/Data Warehouse for Data Engineering with Snowflake/E-Commerce Dimension Modelling/README.md

 ## Analytical Use Cases
 This dimensional model enables analytics such as:
 - Products ordered by department and aisle
-- User purchase frequency and behavior
+- User purchase frequency and behavior analysis
-- Reorder rate and product popularity analysis
+- Reorder rate and product popularity insights
 - Time-based ordering patterns

 ---

 ## Design Rationale
-- Star schema chosen for simplicity and performance
+- Star schema chosen for simplicity and query performance
 - Clear separation of fact and dimension tables
 - Scalable design suitable for large datasets
 - Optimized for BI tools and SQL-based analytics